xavierjohn/FunctionalDDD/RailwayOrientedProgramming/README.md

 ### Unwarp

- Finally unwraps the `Result` and returns the `Ok` value or the error.
+ Finally unwraps the `Result` and returns the success value or the error.

 ### Maybe